daos-stack/daos/docs/admin/troubleshooting.md

 |DER_AGENT_INCOMPAT|2029|Agent is incompatible with libdaos

 When an operation fails, DAOS returns a negative DER error.
-For a full list of errors, please check
+For a complete list of errors, please check
 <https://github.com/daos-stack/daos/blob/release/2.2/src/include/daos_errno.h>
 (`DER_ERR_GURT_BASE` is equal to 1000, and `DER_ERR_DAOS_BASE` is equal
 to 2000).